hakeemyusuff/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 6-print_linr.c - This program draws a straight line in the terminal.

 7-print_diagonal.c - This program draws a diagonal line on the terminal.

+8-print-square.c - This program print a square.

+9-fizz-buzz.c -  prints the numbers from 1 to 100, followed by a new line.
+But for multiples of three print Fizz instead of the number and for the multiples of five print Buzz.
+For numbers which are multiples of both three and five print FizzBuzz.